4 Ways to Get From Tulum to Bacalar

 Getting to Bacalar by car

-The easiest and more comfortable way to get from Tulum to Bacalar is by car without a doubt.
-It’s only 2hrs 30-minute drive, the road is beautiful and well paved.
+The easiest and most comfortable way to get from Tulum to Bacalar is by car, without a doubt.
+It’s only a 2-hour 30-minute drive, the road is beautiful and well-paved.

 Just keep in mind that there are not many gas stations along the way so make sure your tank is full, either from Tulum or Felipe Carillo Puerto.

-You can pick up your car in Tulum or at Cancun airport when you arrive.
+You can pick up your car in Tulum airport or in Cancun, depending on where you arrive.

-However, I would suggest you should book your car rental in advance so that you make sure you will take the time to do your search and find the best car rental deal.
+However, I would suggest booking your car rental in advance so that you can take the time to conduct your search and find the best car rental deal.

 I would recommend using an aggregator such as Discover Cars since it will show you all the possible rates available from different companies in a specific time frame.